 Regular employees covered by the traditional annual leave system shall accrue four (4) hours of sick leave for each completed pay period worked, to a maximum of one thousand one hundred twenty hours (1,120).
 The four (4) hours will be a combination of "regular" sick leave and "Washington State Paid Sick Leave" (WPSL), as follows.
 For every 40 hours of time worked, including overtime but not including paid or unpaid leave, an employee will accrue one (1) hour of WPSL.
 These hours will be identified and placed into the WPSL leave bank.
 "Regular" sick leave accrual will be the difference between the WPSL hours earned during the pay period and four (4) hours.
-Employees who are on leave-without-pay for seven (7) calendar days or more in a pay period will not accrue the "regular" portion of sick leave for that pay period.
+Employees who are on leave-without-pay for forty (40) or more scheduled hours, prorated by FTE, in a pay period will not accrue the "regular" portion of sick leave for that pay period.
 Sick leave accruals for part-time, regular employees covered by the traditional annual leave system shall be calculated on a pro-rated basis.